flr/a4adiags/README.md

     install.packages(c("ggplot2", "snpar", "foreach", "data.table"))

-To make use of the parallelizatiopn capabilities in the package, install *doParallel* or any other *foreach* backend.
+To make use of the parallelization capabilities in the package, install *doParallel* or any other *foreach* backend.

 ## Features